Department Spotlights

 Congratulations to Dr. Nunes on her student's outstanding achievement!

 Dr. Amanda Almeida de Oliveira, who completed her PhD under the guidance of Dr. Kenia Nunes in our department, has recently achieved significant recognition.
 In January 2024, Dr. Amanda Almeida de Oliveira was awarded a $1.1 million grant from the Canadian Institute of Health Research (CIHR), where she served as a co-applicant.
 Today, Dr. Amanda Almeida de Oliveira has been honored with a Banting Postdoctoral Fellowship, recognized as one of the most prestigious postdoctoral fellowships in Canada.
 Notably, the University of Alberta has not had a successful Banting recipient among its postdoctoral students since 2018.
 The Banting Postdoctoral Fellowship program, described on the website, "provides funding to the very best postdoctoral applicants, both nationally and internationally, who will positively contribute to the country's economic, social, and research-based growth."
 Congratulations to Dr. Amanda Almeida de Oliveira and her PhD mentor, Dr. Nunes, on this outstanding achievement!
+(2/15/2024)

-Enhance our student experience since the first year
+Enhance BME student experience

-To further enhance our student experience, freshmen biomedical engineering students (in BME 1045) are being taken out of the classrooms by Dr. Ghosh Hajra into the heart of research and innovation happening in our department.
+Freshmen biomedical engineering students (in BME 1045) are being taken out of the classrooms by Dr. Ghosh Hajra into the heart of research and innovation happening in our department.
 Students are being introduced to the different research areas in biomedical engineering not just in the classroom, but are also getting to visit the various research labs in our department to meet the faculty and see the research in action - including first-hand demonstrations of cutting-edge research tools and techniques.
 This is a wondering opportunity for students to get to know our faculty early in their university journeys, and the reviews so far have reflected the students’ positive experiences.

 Two Florida Tech Students Named 2023 Astronaut Scholars

-Karly Liebendorfer, Ruth Nichols Among Recipients from 45 Universities
+Karly Liebendorfer, Ruth Nichols Among Recipients from 45 Universities (1/17/2024)

 University Study Examines Leaky Gut Syndrome